NanomatchGmbH/nanoscope-docs/docs/source/getting_started/quick_start.rst

     3. Submit the workflow wiht ``Ctrl+R`` or by clicking ``Run -> Run``.

 h.
-Monitor progress
+Monitor Progress
 ^^^^^^^^^^^^^^^^^^^

     You can monitor the progress of your workflow with the ``Jobs & Workflows`` tab in the right panel of SimStack:

     1. Navigate to the ``Jobs & Workflows`` tab on the right panel.

-    2. Expand **Workflows** and locate your submitted workflow (identified by timestamp if necessary).
+    2. Expand **Workflows** (double click) and locate your submitted workflow (identified by timestamp if necessary).

-    3. Monitor the status of each module:
+    3. Monitor the status of each workflow and the contained modules:

        - **Green**: Completed successfully
        - **Yellow**: Currently running